Types of pneumatic transport

 In conveying vertically a power or bulk solids in a vertical pipe, the interaction in between the pipe, the air and the solid transported will roughly be similar to the conveying in horizontal pipe, as the solids are dispersed in the carrying air.

-The pressure drop will be slightly higher than the pressure drop in an horizontal line as the weight of the air and the weight of the solid in the vertical pipe needs to be compensated.
+The pressure drop will be slightly higher than the pressure drop in an horizontal line (horizontal pipe section with already well established flow, without considering the acceleration of gas and solids at the beginning of the line) as the weight of the air and the weight of the solid in the vertical pipe needs to be compensated.

 In shortcut methods, this is taken into account by having an equivalent length of 2 times the length of the vertical section : Le(vertical section) = 2*Lv.
 In a test plant for example, the Engineer may compensate the lack of elevation by adding more horizontal distance.